mnaganov/mnaganov.github.io/2026/05/spectral-correction-of-phantom-audio.md

 scientific, so first I would like to clarify what I’m talking about.
 Let’s state one of the most prominent challenges of audio reproduction.
 Complex sound scenes (for example, music performances by groups of people) always contain multiple sound sources.
-The number of inidividual sound sources in an orchestra is vastly bigger than the number of loudspeakers that anyone’s audio system has.
-Even if we consider a small band and a surround sound system with multiple speakers, the problem still exists because the performers are not necessarily arranged as the same locations as the loudspeakers.
+The number of individual sound sources in an orchestra is vastly bigger than the number of loudspeakers that anyone’s audio system has.
+Even if we consider a small band and a surround sound system with multiple speakers, the problem still exists because the performers are not necessarily arranged at the same locations as the loudspeakers.
 In addition, in movies sound sources often change their location dynamically.
 Because of that, when we play a recording on an audio system, it has to create phantom audio sources originating from locations **between** speakers.
 The simplest speaker setup which allows creating phantom sources is the good old stereo, so that’s what we consider here.
-In the context of stereo playback, we have two most problematic phantom
+In the context of stereo playback, we have two problematic aspects of stereophonic playback: the phantom center and the reproduction of diffuse sound fields.
-sources: the phantom center, and the diffuse sound.
-Let’s start with considering the former.

 ## Phantom Center

 The phantom center phenomenon is very “unnatural” in the sense that it very rarely can be achieved in nature since it requires two almost identical **synchronized** (in-phase) sources located symmetrically in front of the listener.
 Yet, for some reason our brain seems to harness it just fine.
-Probably because from the physics standpoint, a physical center also produces sound pressure level changes at both ears which the brain successfully integrates back into a single auditory image.
-This is why the ‘synchronized’ property of the sources of the phantom image is important here, because when the sources are out of phase, our brain can perceive them as two separate auditory events.
+This is likely because, from a physics standpoint, a physical center produces sound pressure level changes at both ears, which the brain successfully integrates into a single auditory image.
+This is why the ‘synchronized’ (in-phase) property of the sources is so important.
+If the signals are out of phase, the solid center image collapses into a spatially ambiguous, unlocalizable haze; and if they arrive at sufficiently different times, binaural fusion breaks completely, causing our brain to perceive them as two separate auditory events.

 It’s interesting that since the phantom center has been used for such a long time in stereo recordings, there are still ongoing debates and